onnx/onnx-mlir/docs/Dialects/onnx.md

 | Operand | Description |
 | :-----: | ----------- |
-`data` | memref of any type values or tensor of any type values
+`data` | tensor of 8-bit integer or 16-bit integer or 32-bit integer or 64-bit integer or 16-bit float or 32-bit float or 64-bit float or stirng type or 1-bit integer or complex type with 32-bit float elements or complex type with 64-bit float elements values or memref of 8-bit integer or 16-bit integer or 32-bit integer or 64-bit integer or 16-bit float or 32-bit float or 64-bit float or stirng type or 1-bit integer or complex type with 32-bit float elements or complex type with 64-bit float elements values

 #### Results:

 | Result | Description |
 | :----: | ----------- |
-`shape` | tensor of 64-bit signless integer values or memref of 64-bit signless integer values
+`shape` | tensor of 64-bit integer values or memref of 64-bit integer values

 ### `onnx.Shrink` (ONNXShrinkOp)